Kong/go-pluginserver/README.md

 Runs Kong plugins written in Go.
 Implemented as a standalone MessagePack-RPC server.

-There's no explicid state associated with the client connections, so the same plugins, instances and even events could be shared with several clients, or a single client can use more than one connection from a pool.
-For the same reason, plugin instances and events survive client disconnections.
+There's no explicit state associated with the client connections, so the same plugins, instances and even events could be shared with several clients, or a single client can use more than one connection from a pool.
+For the same reason, plugin instances and events could survive client disconnections, if the client reconnects when necessary.

 Pluginserver
 --